The History of the Beatles’ Second ‘Ed Sullivan Show’ Appearance

-In the interim, the Beatles had their first American concerts — at the Washington Coliseum in Washington, D.C. and two shows at New York’s Carnegie Hall on Feb.
+In the interim, the Beatles had their first U.S. concerts — at the Washington Coliseum in Washington, D.C., and two shows at New York’s Carnegie Hall on Feb.
 12. The next day, they, flew down to Miami, where Sullivan’s show was being broadcast from the Deauville Hotel in Miami Beach.
 For the Beatles, so accustomed to the miserable British winters, Florida was a paradise.

 After a few days of relative relaxation in the water, it was time for the show.
 Sullivan introduced them by recognizing the importance of the previous week’s events.

 “And now, this has happened again,” he began.
 “Last Sunday, on our show in New York, the Beatles played to the greatest TV audience that’s ever been assembled in the history of American TV.
 Now tonight, here in Miami Beach, again the Beatles face a record-busting audience.
 Ladies and gentlemen, here are four of the nicest youngsters we’ve ever had on our stage … the Beatles!
 Bring ’em on!”

 They followed the same format as the first shot — three songs at the start (“She Loves You,” “This Boy” and “All My Loving”) and another three at the end (“I Saw Her Standing There,” “From Me to You” and “I Want to Hold Your Hand”).
 At the conclusion, Sullivan brought them over to say that Richard Rodgers, who wrote the music for dozens of Broadways shows including Pal Joey, Oklahoma and The Sound of Music, contacted Sullivan to say that he was one of their “most rabid fans.’